 “Calling climate change a ‘hoax’ won’t stop temperatures or sea level from rising.
 We can tackle the climate crisis by investing in science and clean, renewable energy, but only if we move boldly and quickly.
 Defunding science, undercutting clean energy, and doubling down on fossil fuels is sheer reckless folly.”
-Morgan Folger, Climate Campaign Organizer, Environment Rhode Island.
+Bruce Speight, Director, Environment Washington.

 “Calling climate change a ‘hoax’ won’t stop temperatures or sea level from rising.
 We can tackle the climate crisis by investing in science and clean, renewable energy, but only if we move boldly and quickly.
 Defunding science, undercutting clean energy, and doubling down on fossil fuels is sheer reckless folly.

 Instead of accelerating this progress, the administration is proposing to endanger our health and threaten our children’s future.
-Blocking the Clean Power Plan will lead to 3,600 additional premature deaths, 90,000 more asthma attacks in children, and 300,000 more missed work and school days by 2030.
-In Rhode Island, the percentage of children with asthma is already above the national average.
+Blocking the Clean Power plan will lead to 3,600 additional premature deaths, 90,000 more asthma attacks in children, and 300,000 more missed work and school days by 2030.

 Millions of Americans have called for strong climate action, submitting more than 8 million comments asking the EPA to take action to cut carbon pollution from power plants.
 More than 600,000 of these comments came from Environment America’s members and supporters.

 More than 1100 health professionals sent a letter urging the President to support the Clean Power Plan, to limit carbon pollution, phase out drilling and mining on public lands, increase electric vehicles and set higher fuel economy standards for cars.